Transparent Encapsulating PVDF Front Sheet

 Combing Front Sheet Glass Protection with UV Resistant Moisture Barrier Encapsulant

-Traditional front sheet construction with low iron tempered glass and EVA encapsulant is a standard that have many benefits and many attributes that may be improved.
-The glass sheet is heavy.
-The thick EVA encapsulant takes a melting and curing cycle time at temperature of 140-160°C under vacuum for up to 15-30 minutes.
-Besides making them difficult to automate and thus costly as a manufacturing process, the thickness and its large free space of the polymer network contributed to the high moisture ingress at the edge and the sensitivity and failure rate due to acetic degradation of EVA encapsulant under heat and moisture.
+Standard Solar Panels are composed of a front sheet with low iron tempered glass and EVA encapsulant.
+This structure offers many benefits but poses a significant drawback, namely weight; the glass sheet is heavy.
+The thick EVA encapsulant takes a melting and curing cycle time at temperatures of 140-160°C under vacuum for up to 15-30 minutes.
+Not only is the EVA encapsulant melting and curing time difficult to automate and thus a costly manufacturing process, but the thickness and the large free space of the polymer network of the EVA encapsulate contribute to a high moisture ingress at the panel edges as well as sensitivity to acetic degradation of the EVA encapsulant under heat and moisture leading to a high failure rate.

-AIT SOLAR-THRU™ PVDF front sheet and SOLARIMB™ thermally conductive back sheet has the potential changes the paradigm in the complete encapsulating the front and back sides with a single melt-bonding process dramatically reduces the time by as much as 10 folds.
-This also enables the roll-to-roll lamination production of thin film solar panels.
-These melt-encapsulating processes with UV resistant moisture-resistant materials dramatically enhance the processing and performance of solar panels.
+AIT’s SOLAR-THRU™ PVDF front sheet and SOLARIMB™ thermally conductive back sheet has the potential to change the paradigm of solar panel construction by completely encapsulating the front and back sides with a single melt-bonding process that dramatically reduces production time by as much as 10 fold.
+AIT’s SOLAR-THRU™ PVDF front sheet and SOLARIMB™ thermally conductive back sheet also enables roll-to-roll lamination production of thin film solar panels.
+Applying these melt-encapsulating processes with UV resistant moisture-resistant materials dramatically enhances the processing and performance of solar panels.

-1. SOLAR-THRU™ is a modified PVDF thermoplastic polymer that have proven and higher solar transmission than glass, ETFE and FEP.
+1. SOLAR-THRU™ is a modified PVDF thermoplastic polymer that has a proven higher solar transmission than glass, ETFE and FEP.
 Equivalent and similar materials have more than 40 years of performance under direct sun exposure.

-2. SOLAR-THRU™ PVDF front sheet encapsulation adhesive instantly melt bonds to solar cells without EVA interface layer during the same vacuum lamination process for solar panel.
-It is designed to be used both as protective layer in place of glass or ETFE and FEP as well as EVA encapsulant.
+2. SOLAR-THRU™ PVDF front sheet encapsulation adhesive instantly melt bonds to solar cells without an EVA interface layer during the same vacuum lamination process for solar panels.
+SOLAR-THRU™ PVDF front sheet encapsulation adhesive is designed to be used both as a protective layer in place of glass or ETFE and FEP as well as an EVA encapsulant.
 The ambient bond strength is well over 1500 psi on silicon and maintains substantial bond strength up to 110°C.

 4. RoHS, REACH and WEEE compliant that meets UL94V-0 rating.

-AIT patent-pending panel construction and process with the thermoplastic melt-encapsulation has the potential to dramatically change the paradigm of solar panel manufacturing without changing the manufacturing infrastructure.
-The insulating metal thermal back sheet enhances thermal dissipation and solar panel performance in the hottest day.
+AIT patent-pending panel construction and process with thermoplastic melt-encapsulation has the potential to dramatically change the paradigm of solar panel manufacturing without changing the manufacturing infrastructure.
+The insulating metal thermal back sheet enhances thermal dissipation and solar panel performance on the hottest day.

 Representative process: